nikhil9206/kids4kode/README.md

 ## About Kids4Kode

 Kids4Kode is a non-profit organization that offers coding education to children aged 8-16.
 Our mission is to provide high-quality programming education to all students, regardless of their financial background.
-To date, we've reached over 50 kids, giving them the opportunity to learn and grow in the field of technology.

 ## Project Overview